Table of Contents

 And since we don't want to see your cat in pain, you need to make sure you plan to have a holistic approach to preventing it.

 If your cat has a degenerative joint disease, a diet high in EPA and DHA can increase blood plasma concentrations of these fatty acids and improve mobility.
-For example, one 10-week study found that owners saw a difference in mobility and behaviour of cats with arthritis who had been fed a fish oil supplement versus the control group who was fed a corn oil-based supplement.
+For example, one 10-week study found that owners saw a difference in mobility and behaviour of cats with arthritis fed a fish oil supplement versus the control group fed a corn oil-based supplement.

 Other research found fish oil for cats to be even more beneficial when used in combination with other substances including: